Someone call it. End of debate.

 The problem is that we are working out our salvations so publicly that I’m not sure it is always helpful or loving or beneficial.
-I’m not sure the “truth in love” applies sometimes.
+I’m not sure the truth is always being shared in love.
 I’m not sure the “fear and trembling” part is being remembered.

 I’m not saying those things are wrong – the campaigns and the blog posts – I’m saying that continuing the next best debate on alcohol or reading choices or music selections or yoga pants might not be as beneficial in your representation of Christ as you think it is.

 “When we love, we earn the right to speak the truth

 When we speak truth, we show the world we truly love

 I’m not pointing my finger, I’m holding out my hand